lhanks/syslens/todo/startup/startup.md

 ** IMPORTANT ** Process the tasks below (in this section).
 Expand them if needed and put them in the appropriate sections below.
 ** IMPORTANT ** Do not remove this section.
 Just clear out the tasks once processed.

+- On the hardware -> processor component, the cache size is wrong.
 - Save latest state that can be loaded at startup prior to updating to get the current state.
 - Add process details dialog that opens when you click a process in the processes list.
 It should provide as much information as possible about the process.
 - Major change.
 Get the spec agent to design it out.